 - After completing the student portion of the application, applicants should contact their high school counseling office and have an official transcript of courses and grades (which includes standardized test results and high school rank information) sent to the Admissions Office at Fond du Lac Tribal and Community College.

-- Applicants must pay a $20.00 non-refundable application fee.
+- Applicants can pay the $20.00 application fee after classes begin.

 - Applicants must supply documentation of immunization against mumps, measles, rubella, diphtheria, and tetanus, if born in 1957 or later.
 An immunization record form is included with the application for admission.
 Refer to the Proof of Immunization section of this catalog for more information.

 Applicants who have attended other postsecondary education institutions are considered for admission as transfer students.
 Students transferring to Fond du Lac Tribal and Community College from a postsecondary institution need to comply with the college’s admission policies and submit the following items before enrolling: